hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 }
 ```

 When the routing parameters are provided, the "navigation controls" are rendered as links and if the user clicks on one of them the page URL is automatically updated.
-This means that the component's state is persisted **outside** of the component and so its whole state **must** be "controlled" by the consumer's code (otherwise there would be confliting states).
+This means that the component’s state is persisted **outside** of the component and so its whole state **must** be "controlled" by the consumer’s code (otherwise there would be conflicting states).

-In this case, the component doesn't update its internal "state" but the value of the state variables (eg. `currentPage/currentPageSize`) is **always** determined by the consumer's controller code via the component's arguments (most of the times, they are directly connected to the query parameters in the URL).
+In this case, the component doesn’t update its internal "state" but the value of the state variables (eg. `currentPage/currentPageSize`) is **always** determined by the consumer’s controller code via the component’s arguments (usually, they are directly connected to the query parameters in the URL).

-The reason for using a consumer-side function to determine the `query` argument is because it's dynamic (it depends on the value of the `page` variable) and gives consumers the ability to specify their own query parameters (they will likely be different case by case).
+The reason for using a consumer-side function to determine the `query` argument is because it’s dynamic (it depends on the value of the `page` variable) and gives consumers the ability to specify their own query parameters (which will likely differ case by case).

-Even if the pagination is based on routing, the `onPageChange/onPageSizeChange` callbacks are still available and can be used to respond to the users' actions (eg. for logging, tracking, etc.)
+Even if the pagination is based on routing, the `onPageChange/onPageSizeChange` callbacks are still available and can be used to respond to the users’ actions (eg. for logging, tracking, etc.)

 ## How to use the "Compact" pagination

 By default, the basic use of the pagination provides:

-The basic invocation of the "compact" pagination doesn't require any arguments (apart from the event/routing handlers, see below):
+The basic invocation of the "compact" pagination doesn’t require any arguments (apart from the event/routing handlers, see below):

 ```handlebars
 <Hds::Pagination::Compact />